-- 1. To elect two class I directors to our Board of Directors, to serve until the 2024 annual meeting of stockholders and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation or removal; - 2.
-To ratify the appointment of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 3.
-To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- 1. To elect two class II directors to our Board of Directors, to serve until the 2025 annual meeting of stockholders and until his or her successor has been duly elected and qualified, or until his or her earlier death, resignation or removal; - 2.
+To ratify the appointment of CohnReznick LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-Only Compass Therapeutics, Inc. stockholders of record at the close of business on April 15, 2021, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.
+Only Compass Therapeutics, Inc. stockholders of record at the close of business on April 12, 2022, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.

-To be admitted to the Annual Meeting and vote your shares, you must register in advance at https://investors.compasstherapeutics.com/financials/annual-meeting/default.aspx prior to the deadline of June 2, 2021 at 5:00 p.m.
-Eastern Time.
+To be admitted to the Annual Meeting and vote your shares, you must register at www.virtualshareholdermeeting.com/CMPX2022.
 You will be required to enter the control number provided on your proxy card, and beneficial owners of shares held in street name will need to follow the instructions provided in the voting instructions form by the broker, bank or other nominee that holds their shares.
 Upon completing your registration, you will receive further instructions via email, including unique links to access the Annual Meeting and to submit questions in advance of the Annual Meeting.
 Please see the "General Information" section of the proxy statement that accompanies this notice for details regarding the logistics of the virtual Annual Meeting, including the ability of stockholders to submit questions during the Annual Meeting.